Publius | |

 Patronage | Floriana, Malta |

-Publius is Malta's first acknowledged saint, the prince of the island (Maltese: il-prinċep tal-gżira).
+Publius is Malta's first canonised saint, who is described in the Book of Acts as the 'chief' or prince of the island (Maltese: il-prinċep tal-gżira).
 According to Maltese Christian tradition, Publius' conversion led to Malta being the first Christian nation in the West.
-His feast day is celebrated by the Roman Catholic Church and the Orthodox Church, of which the traditions related and the day of celebration differ.

 According to Christian tradition, it was Publius who received Paul the Apostle during his shipwreck on the island as recounted in the Acts of the Apostles.
 According to the Acts of the Apostles, Paul cured Publius' dysentery-afflicted father.